24 Leadership Training Statistics: Data, Insights & Predictions

 State of Leadership Training

-Companies are increasing their budgets on leadership training programs yet fail to receive results commensurate to their expenditures.
-Given the importance of leadership training, a lot of enterprises apportion sizable budgets for the program.
+Leadership statistics show that companies are increasing their budgets on leadership training programs yet fail to receive results commensurate with their expenditures.
+Understanding the reasons why leadership training is important, a lot of enterprises allocate sizable budgets for the program.

 - In 2019, investments in leadership training were estimated to be $370.3 billion globally, with $169.4 billion coming from North America (Size of the Training Industry, 2020).
 Both figures represent a slight leap from 2018, which was at $366.2 billion, and the peak of a progressively growing trend.